Source code for cement.core.handler

 LOG = minimal_logger(__name__)

-[docs] class Meta: """ Handler meta-data (can also be passed as keyword arguments to the parent class). """ label = NotImplemented """The string identifier of this handler.""" interface = NotImplemented """The interface that this class implements.""" config_section = None """ A config section to merge config_defaults with.
-Note: Though ``App.Meta.config_section`` defaults to ``None``, Cement will set this to the value of ``<interface_label>.<handler_label>`` if no section is set by the user/developer. """ config_defaults = None """ A config dictionary that is merged into the applications config in the ``[<config_section>]`` block.
-These are defaults and do not override any existing defaults under that section. """ overridable = False """ Whether or not handler can be overridden by ``App.Meta.handler_override_options``.
+[docs] class Meta: """ Handler meta-data (can also be passed as keyword arguments to the parent class). """ label: str = NotImplemented """The string identifier of this handler.""" interface: str = NotImplemented """The interface that this class implements.""" config_section: str = None # type: ignore """ A config section to merge config_defaults with.
+Note: Though ``App.Meta.config_section`` defaults to ``None``, Cement will set this to the value of ``<interface_label>.<handler_label>`` if no section is set by the user/developer. """ config_defaults: Optional[Dict[str, Any]] = None """ A config dictionary that is merged into the applications config in the ``[<config_section>]`` block.
+These are defaults and do not override any existing defaults under that section. """ overridable: bool = False """ Whether or not handler can be overridden by ``App.Meta.handler_override_options``.
 Will be listed as an available choice to override the specific handler (i.e. ``App.Meta.output_handler``, etc). """

-[docs] def _setup(self, app): """ Called during application initialization and must ``setup`` the handler object making it ready for the framework or the application to make further calls to it.
-Args: app (instance): The application object. """ self.app = app if self._meta.config_section is None: self._meta.config_section = "%s.%s" % \ (self._meta.interface, self._meta.label) if self._meta.config_defaults is not None: LOG.debug("merging config defaults from '%s' " % self + "into section '%s'" % self._meta.config_section) dict_obj = dict() dict_obj[self._meta.config_section] = self._meta.config_defaults self.app.config.merge(dict_obj, override=False) self._validate()
+[docs] def _setup(self, app: App) -> None: """ Called during application initialization and must ``setup`` the handler object making it ready for the framework or the application to make further calls to it.
+Args: app (instance): The application object. """ self.app = app if self._meta.config_section is None: self._meta.config_section = f"{self._meta.interface}.{self._meta.label}" if self._meta.config_defaults is not None: LOG.debug(f"merging config defaults from '{self}' " + f"into section '{self._meta.config_section}'") dict_obj = dict() dict_obj[self._meta.config_section] = self._meta.config_defaults self.app.config.merge(dict_obj, override=False) self._validate()

-[docs] def _validate(self): """ Perform any validation to ensure proper data, meta-data, etc. """ pass # pragma: nocover
+[docs] def _validate(self) -> None: """ Perform any validation to ensure proper data, meta-data, etc. """ pass # pragma: nocover

-[docs] def get(self, interface, handler_label, fallback=None, **kwargs): """ Get a handler object.
+[docs] def get(self, interface: str, handler_label: str, fallback: Optional[Type[Handler]] = None, **kwargs: Any) -> Union[Handler, Type[Handler]]: """ Get a handler object.
 Args: interface (str): The interface of the handler (i.e. ``output``) handler_label (str): The label of the handler (i.e. ``json``) fallback (Handler): A fallback value to return if handler_label doesn't exist.
 Keyword Args: setup (bool): Whether or not to call ``setup()`` on the handler before returning.
 This will not be called on the ``fallback`` if no the handler given does not exist.
 Returns: Handler: An uninstantiated handler object Raises: cement.core.exc.InterfaceError: If the ``interface`` does not exist, or if the handler itself does not exist.
-Example: .. code-block:: python _handler = app.handler.get('output', 'json') output = _handler() output._setup(app) output.render(dict(foo='bar')) """ setup = kwargs.get('setup', False) if interface not in self.app.interface.list(): raise exc.InterfaceError("Interface '%s' does not exist!" % interface) if handler_label in self.__handlers__[interface]: if setup is True: han = self.__handlers__[interface][handler_label] return self.setup(han) else: return self.__handlers__[interface][handler_label] elif fallback is not None: return fallback else: raise exc.InterfaceError("handlers['%s']['%s'] does not exist!" % (interface, handler_label))
+Example: .. code-block:: python _handler = app.handler.get('output', 'json') output = _handler() output._setup(app) output.render(dict(foo='bar')) """ setup = kwargs.get('setup', False) if interface not in self.app.interface.list(): raise exc.InterfaceError(f"Interface '{interface}' does not exist!") if handler_label in self.__handlers__[interface]: if setup is True: han = self.__handlers__[interface][handler_label] return self.setup(han) else: return self.__handlers__[interface][handler_label] elif fallback is not None: return fallback else: raise exc.InterfaceError("handlers['%s']['%s'] does not exist!" % (interface, handler_label))

-[docs] def registered(self, interface, handler_label): """ Check if a handler is registered.
+[docs] def registered(self, interface: str, handler_label: str) -> bool: """ Check if a handler is registered.
 Args: interface (str): The interface of the handler (interface label) handler_label (str): The label of the handler Returns: bool: ``True`` if the handler is registered, ``False`` otherwise Example: .. code-block:: python app.handler.registered('log', 'colorlog') """ if interface in self.app.interface.list(): if interface in self.__handlers__.keys() and \ handler_label in self.__handlers__[interface]: return True return False

-[docs] def setup(self, handler_class): """ Setup a handler class so that it can be used.
+[docs] def setup(self, handler_class: Type[Handler]) -> Handler: """ Setup a handler class so that it can be used.
 Args: handler_class (class): An uninstantiated handler class.
 Returns: None Example: .. code-block:: python for controller in app.handler.list('controller'): ch = app.handler.setup(controller) """ h = handler_class() h._setup(self.app) return h